solaranamnesis/plutarch/on-face-appears-moon/full-text-english.md

 Even allowing that the matter of the moon may be like that of the earth (a most improbable supposition) still not one of those things that the earth produces can exist on the moon."
-Much has been said and written since— and the moon keeps her countenance !
+Much has been said and written since--- and the moon keeps her countenance !

 Daniel Ruhnken, in his Inaugural Lecture (a.d.
 1757) De